hdigital/parlgov-web/docs/migration.md

 of _ParlGov web_. _ParlGov legacy_ also includes a table that documents JSON
 keys.

-Data sources are documented with keys in the data tables and these keys are mostly documented and checked in _ParlGov legacy_.
+Data sources are documented with keys in the data tables, and these keys are mostly documented and checked in _ParlGov legacy_.
 A migration of the keys needs a substantial revision and is not included in the initial version of _ParlGov web_.